Classes | |

 The syntax is simple: construct a spacer by passing the original formatter, and the text to space (prepend and append).
 Use:

-to mean the original formatter text"%"
+% to mean the original formatter text"%" is prepended before"%" is appended afterExamples:

 // prefix "[" before index, and append "] " after it. formatter::spacer( formatter::idx(), "[%] "); // prefix "{T" before thread_id, and append "} " after it formatter::spacer( formatter::thread_id(), "{T%} ");